Kingdom of Banggai: Ternate

 The island of Banggai was named in a Chinese document dating from 1304 and the 14th century Negarakertagama as a Majapahit tributary.
 In the 16th century, four small states located in Banggai were conquered by the Sultanate of Ternate under Sultan Babullah, with Java-born Ternatean general Adi Cokro expanding the polity in the 1580s to include parts of mainland Sulawesi.
 Adi Cokro's son Mandapar was recorded to rule between 1600 and 1625.
 It was recorded that the king of Banggai sent his son to Ternate in 1564 to examine Christianity and Islam, eventually selecting the former.

 Between 1536 and 1539, Portuguese administrator António Galvão recorded contemporary oral tales of the kings of Banggai, along with Bacan, Papua, and Butung, being descended from hatchlings of four serpent eggs found by an elder in Bacan.
 The myth associated the states with the Maluku Islands – centered around Ternate and Tidore – placing them in the peripheries.
-A Dutch report from 1682 noted the Banggai Kingdom as having control over the relatively large islands of Banggai and Peleng, "a hundred" little islands – mostly uninhabited – in addition to parts of Southeast Sulawesi such as Balantak.
+A Dutch report from 1682 noted the Banggai Kingdom as having control over the relatively large islands of Banggai and Peleng, "a hundred" little islands – mostly uninhabited – in addition to parts of Southeast Sulawesi such as Balantak and Mendono.
 Inhabitants of Peleng were subjected to slavery.
 Banggai also had dependencies in the eastern parts of Sulawesi's East Peninsula.

 During this time, the island of Banggai was central to trade in foodstuffs in the area.
 Another Dutch figure from 1679 gave the kingdom's population as "10,000 able-bodied men", mostly non-Muslims.
 A later estimate from 1706 noted that some 90 percent of the population lived in Peleng – the total population estimate being as high as 21,560.

 During this time, Banggai was located between the powerful states of Ternate and Gowa, though Banggai later came under influence of Ternate following the Treaty of Bongaya in 1667, with Ternate receiving annual tribute from Banggai and appointing its ruler.

+Due to continuous raids, the settlement of Banggai was moved at least 3 times between the late 17th and early 18th centuries.
+In 1690, the King of Banggai, Jangkal, relocated to the town of Mendono due to political instability.
+Bugis traders began to frequent Mendono and became more influential than far-off Ternate.
+Banggai frequently harbored Bugis chiefs and would act independently from the Ternateans.
+In 1708, the king Kalukubulang moved to Balantak after protracted conflict with the Banggai nobility.

 During the late 17th and early 18th centuries, the Dutch East India Company attempted to spread its influence to Banggai with little success.
 During this time, Banggai was also subjected to raids from Papuans and routinely fought with the Tambuku and Buton polities.
+In 1879 the slave trade was abolished, although it would continue illegally.

+Banggai was a center for trepangers, and many Chinese would come to Banggai for trepang.